What Is A Project Charter vs Project Plan (Example, Template)

 A well-written charter can help ensure that all stakeholders understand their roles in delivering successful outcomes for a given project.

-What are Project Plans
+What are the Project Plans?

 According to PMI’s Project Management Body of Knowledge (PMBOK), A project plan is a comprehensive document that outlines a project’s scope and objectives, as well as the steps stakeholders will take to reach those objectives.